framing/ng-framing/fio/content/guide/intro.md

 * Much less to test.
 Fully unit test a feature instead of duplicating unit tests for screens with similar functionality.
 * Stop writing the same functionality over and over again.
 Write once and evolve over time.
 Focus your energy and new more innovation features.

 Lastly, if you choose Framing you are helping it become a standard.
 The more developers, the more open source and commercial features will be released and evolved.
 Your internal team over time will build up an internal company framework that new developers who join your team can quickly become familiar with.
-Who knows, in the future you might be able to hire developers who are already seasoned Framing developers.
+Who knows, in the future you might be able to hire developers who are already seasoned Framing developer.

 ## What Next?